albin21stcentury/hpdf-week1-task/README.md

   After running "flask run" in cmd open browser at http://127.0.0.1:5000/ and output will be displayed.

-2) Responding with authors and lists with objects acquired from different urls.
+2) Responding with authors and number of posts with objects acquired from different urls.
    Open http://127.0.0.1:5000/authors and output will be displayed.

 3) Set a simple cookie (if it has not already been set)